daynyus02/railway_tracker/terraform/ECR/README.md

 - `c17-trains-ecr-rtt-pipeline`
 - Hosts the image for the RTT pipeline lambda to run.

+#### ECR Repository:
+- `c17-trains-incidents-rtt-pipeline`
+- Hosts the image for the Incidents pipeline lambda to run.

 ## Provisioning Resources

 To provision resources run the following commands: